Skip to main content Skip to main navigation Skip to site search

 Markets

-The development of the solar sector and PV technologies varies from country to country.
-Every market has its own applications, political situation and subsidy programmes with relevance for installers and users.
-Here you will find the latest information from the key PV markets.
+The development of the solar sector and PV technologies differs across countries.
+Each market has its own applications, political landscape and subsidy schemes relevant to installers and users.
+Here you’ll find the latest updates from the key PV markets.

 Solarwatt is thinking about the future and adapting its manufacturing processes.